top of the page

 One-time reimbursement of sick leave benefits fully covered by the employer

-Within the spending limit of €188.30 million for the year 2021, private-sector employers subject to social security contributions to the INPS funds—excluding domestic employers—are entitled to a lump-sum reimbursement for expenses incurred in relation to their employees who are not eligible for INPS health insurance (e.g., industrial sector employees).
-For periods of illness from January 31, 2020, through December 31, 2021, employers must submit an electronic application to the social security agency to obtain the reimbursement, paid by INPS, in the amount of €600.00 per employee.
-The application must be accompanied by a statement certifying the periods covered by economic sickness benefits.
+Within the spending limit of €188.30 million for the year 2021, private-sector employers subject to social security obligations under the INPS schemes—excluding domestic employers—are entitled to a lump-sum reimbursement for costs incurred in relation to their employees who are not eligible for INPS health insurance (for example: industrial sector employees).
+For sick leave periods from January 31, 2020, through December 31, 2021, employers must submit an electronic application to the Social Security Institute to obtain the reimbursement, paid by INPS, in the amount of €600.00 per employee.
+The application must be accompanied by a statement certifying the periods covered by sick leave benefits.
 We are awaiting instructions from the Institute regarding the procedures and deadlines for submitting applications.
-The reimbursement is granted to the employer as a one-time payment for each individual worker and is provided only in cases where the work cannot be performed remotely during the sick leave period.
+The reimbursement is granted to the employer as a one-time payment for each individual worker and is provided only in cases where work cannot be performed remotely during the sick leave period.
 INPS will verify the accuracy of the submitted declarations.

 Parental leave